FiorixF1/hdzero-programmer/README.md

 - Note: something similar could potentially be perform with udev rules as well.
 - Plugin the hdzero-programmer dongle first (ID 1a86:5512 QinHeng Electronics CH341 in EPP/MEM/I2C mode, EPP/I2C adapter), then
 ```
-# sometimes the device shows up as 0, 1, or some othter number.
+# sometimes the device shows up as 0, 1, or some other number.
 Chmod all of them.
 sudo chmod 777 /dev/ch34x_pis*
 ```